daido1976/pj-card-bot/README.md

 # pj-card-bot

-A GitHub App built with [Probot](https://github.com/probot/probot).
+A GitHub App for automatically adding cards of Issue/Pull Request on a Project board built with [Probot](https://github.com/probot/probot).

 ## Development